In this article we will share with you 20 powerful positive affirmations for your self-confidence.

 You’re so accustomed to your negative thoughts, they just loop in your mind like a record.
 In her book You’re a Badass, Jen Sincero says that using positive affirmations can actually feel like you’re lying to yourself at the beginning.

-Self-affirmations won’t drastically change your life, but they are a great and important first step of your transformational journey.
+Affirmations may not drastically change your life immediately, but they are a great and important first step of your transformational journey.

 It’s just like having a car—it won’t do you any good unless you have the keys to start it.